Inform them your money problems mean you can't pay your bills.

 PICK THE BEST PROSPECTS

-Use the list of debts you made up since it includes a complete list of your creditors, account numbers, account balances, monthly payments and payment due dates,
+Use the list of debts you made up since it includes a complete list of your creditors, account numbers, account balances, monthly payments and payment due dates.
+Mention you do not want to go bankrupt but will if no other option.

 It will help you plan your proposal.
 It will help you determine who you should pay and when, as well as what commitments you are able to make.